earldouglas/codedown/README.md

 codedown is a little utility to extract code blocks from Markdown files.

-It is inspired by [literate Haskell][1], and can be used to validate the correctness of code embedded in Markdown.
+Inspired by [literate Haskell][1], codedown can be used to:

+* Validate the correctness of code embedded in Markdown
+* Run code embedded in Markdown
+* Ship code and Markdown together in harmony

 ## Quick start